 Think Instagram is just another social media application for teenagers to put pretty pictures on the Internet?
 Think again.

 What filters do you use?
 Do you use hashtags?
 What time of day and day of week do you post?
 All valid questions — and you should know the answers for your brand.
-To understand the latest trends in Instagram adoption and usage, TrackMaven crunched the data on how America’s largest corporations — the so-called Fortune 500 — use Instagram.
+To understand the latest trends in Instagram adoption and usage, TrackMaven crunched the data on how America’s largest corporations — the Fortune 500 — use Instagram.

 The Fortune 500 Instagram report analyzes trends in Instagram follower growth, engagement, posting strategies, and more.
 I could write thousands of words on the ins and outs of these insights, such as the nuances of filter and hashtag use (more on that in the report!), but I am going to focus on one key insight: the best time of day to post on Instagram.